Didn’t think Blackness was a trend

 So, she knew not to do that.
 Hmm...

-Other idols have done braids, twists, or dreadlocks too: Kai of EXO, Hyuna (solo artist), Yeji of Itzy, J.Seph of KARD, Jay Park (solo artist) and more than what we wanted.
+Other idols have done braids, twists, and/or dreadlocks too: Kai of EXO, Hyuna (solo artist), Yeji of Itzy, J.Seph of KARD, Jay Park (solo artist) and way more than I expected.

 Let’s go down a little further and talk about skin tones as well as body and clothing.